 Most people brush their teeth (at least we hope so).
 However, there are many who brush incorrectly but don’t realize it.
-In this post from Chesterfield Smile Designs, we’d like to remind the greater St. Louis area to brush properly.
+In this post from Chesterfield Smile Design, we’d like to remind the greater St. Louis area to brush properly.

 One of the most common errors—especially for teenagers—is quick, aggressive teeth cleaning with a hard bristle toothbrush.
 There is a certain logic to this; when you want to clean smooth surfaces like bathroom tiles, you scrub with a hard brush, right?
 The trouble is that teeth and soft tissue have different characteristics.
 While enamel is strong, the soft tissues in the mouth are not designed for intense scouring.